Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 The prefetch-queue is scoped to the Client and shared across all `receiveMessages` calls.

-Given the prefetch-queue is shared, the messages will get asynchronously buffered irrespective of:
+Given the prefetch-queue is shared, the messages will get asynchronously buffered even if:
 1. the application ignores the Iterable returned from `receiveMessages` calls.
 2. the application stops iteration in the middle.
 3. the `maxTimeout` elapses before receiving `maxMessages`.